-The creative and lovable Melissa and Doug Chameleon Watering Can is perfect for a reptile fan or kids who love the Disney movie Tangled.
+The creative and lovable Melissa and Doug Chameleon Watering Can is perfect for a reptile enthusiast or children who love Pascal, Rapunzel's pet chameleon, in the Disney movie Tangled.
 The plastic feels sturdy, high-quality, and the can holds enough water to get the job done.
 Instead of a rosette end, it features a spout, which delivers a steady stream.
-The chameleon's tail becomes a handle, and it is easy to carry and pour.
+The chameleon's tail becomes a handle (what a creative design!), and it is easy to carry and pour.

-The spout's somewhat wide opening creates a strong stream that may not be ideal for delicate flowers or seedlings.
-Also, the watering can is on the heavy side, and when filling with water, it may take some muscle and oomph for little tots to carry.
+The spout is somewhat wide and creates a strong stream that may not be ideal for delicate flowers or seedlings.
+The can is also on the heavier side when filled with water, so it may take some 'oomph' for younger tots to carry.
 However, if you can overlook its weight, we recommend this watering can to toddlers ready to engage in water play outside.

 The whimsical Novelty Gnome Watering Can stands out among the competition, quite literally, offering a large capacity ( 1.5 gallons of water).
-Besides the gnome, other character options are available, such as a pig, fish, or duck.
+Other character options are available besides the gnome, such as a pig, fish, or duck.
 The manufacturer states the plastic watering can is UV, frost-resistant, and shatterproof.
 We believe this plastic watering is sturdy and durable, and without a rosette at the end, it pours a steady stream.

 Why You Should Trust Us